Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Don’t pay full price for a Broadway show

-If you want to see a Broadway show, I recommend not booking your tickets in advance.
+If you want to see a Broadway show but don’t have a specific must-see like Hamilton that requires advanced tickets, I recommend not booking your tickets in advance.
 Sounds crazy, right?
 But you’ll save a fortune if you wait until you get to New York to buy your tickets.
 There are four TKTS discounted show booths in NYC: one in Times Square, one in Lincoln Center, one in Downtown Brooklyn, and one in South Street Seaport (Downtown Manhattan).

 At TKTS booths, you can get same-day discount tickets to evening shows for up to 50% off.
 You can check in advance to see what shows they will have tickets for.
 The TKTS booth opening times vary dramatically by location, so be sure to check opening hours online first before showing up.